TimothyDanielQlik/git-site/docs/commandline-tips.md

 git --version
 etc...
 ```
-If you try to run git commands from a not-git directory, you'll get the following error:
+If you try to run git commands from a non-git directory, you get the following error:

 ```bash
 BDM@usott-bdm MINGW64 /c/git